 Yes.
 You can apply to as many program sites as you would like, but each program site requires a separate application.

 Yes.
-The application at each program site will, at a minimum, require the submission of an official transcript, a letter of recommendation and a personal statement or essay.
+The application at each program site will, at a minimum, require the submission of an unofficial transcript, a letter of recommendation and a personal statement or essay.

 No. All program sites require a full-time commitment for eight to 10 weeks, with programs generally beginning in June and ending in August.
 The different starting and ending dates should help accommodate varying school schedules for applicants.